cdlm/latex-with-style/README.markdown

     latexmk -pdf main

 The document uses the [`tufte-latex` class][tufte-google], which is [bundled with the major TeX distributions][tufte-ctan].
-You might want to check for an up-to-date verstion though, since I'm updating [TeXlive][] with obsessive-compulsive frequency :)
+You might want to check for an up-to-date version though, since I'm updating [TeXlive][] with obsessive-compulsive frequency :)

 # Included packages